josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The compiler recognizes the `<app-root>` element and the `routerLink` attribute because you declared a corresponding `AppComponent` and `RouterLinkDirectiveStub` in the `TestBed` configuration.

-But the compiler won't throw an error when it encounters `<app-banner>`, `<app-welcome>`, or `<router-outlet>`.
+But the compiler will not throw an error when it encounters `<app-banner>`, `<app-welcome>`, or `<router-outlet>`.
 It simply renders them as empty tags and the browser ignores them.

 You no longer need the stub components.

 #### Use both techniques together

-These are techniques for *Shallow Component Testing*, so-named because they reduce the visual surface of the component to just those elements in the component's template that matter for tests.
+These are techniques for *Shallow Component Testing*, so-named because they reduce the visual surface of the component to just those elements in the template of the component that matter for tests.

-The `NO_ERRORS_SCHEMA` approach is the easier of the two but don't overuse it.
+The `NO_ERRORS_SCHEMA` approach is the easier of the two but do not overuse it.

 The `NO_ERRORS_SCHEMA` also prevents the compiler from telling you about the missing components and attributes that you omitted inadvertently or misspelled.
 You could waste hours chasing phantom bugs that the compiler would have caught in an instant.